-One way you can capture these important insights is through an AAU (Awareness, Attitude, and Usage) survey.
+One way you can capture these important brand equity insights is through an AAU (Awareness, Attitude, and Usage) survey.
 This valuable tool can provide a comprehensive assessment of a brand’s overall health in the marketplace.
 It measures consumers’ knowledge, attitudes and behaviors toward a brand and its competitors.
 Using this information, you can monitor who the leaders and laggards are, which traits define successful brands and the sort of brand experience your organization provides.

 Elements of an AAU survey

 At the heart of an AAU study is the “hierarchy of effects” model, which suggests that a consumer’s relationship to a brand moves through progressive stages of intimacy.
 A consumer must pass through each of these stages before accepting a new idea or purchasing a product:

 Stage 1: Awareness – A consumer must first become aware of a brand before having any sort of relationship with it.

 Stage 2: Attitudes – Once awareness is achieved, a consumer develops opinions or impressions of the brand.
 Obviously, a company hopes the consumer develops positive attitudes or impressions of the brand in ways that will get them to consider a purchase.

 Stage 3: Usage – Once a consumer is willing to consider a purchase, they may try or use the brand.
 Ultimately, a company wants their brand to be the most used or most preferred out of other options.